 The Processes of Change Honours Bachelor track includes six consecutive modules.
 Below you will find a description of each of those modules as well as a bio of the core PoC teachers.
-For more information about the track in general, please contact Tsjalle van der Burg, Desirée van Dun or Celeste Wilderom, or read the booklet produced by the 2016-2017 class of the PoC honours track.
+For more information about the track in general, please contact Tsjalle van der Burg, Desirée van Dun or Celeste Wilderom, or read the booklet produced by the 2016-2017 or 2017-2018 class of the PoC honours track.

 This course deals with major changes in society, paying much attention to the question whether certain changes are desirable for society.
 The first part of the course deals with changes which occur in the present or the near future, such as the development of artificial intelligence.
 Students will read papers, and there will be discussions and short lectures.
 In the second part, groups of students write a paper concerning a situation that may exist in the more distant future.
 In this situation, a choice between policy alternatives has to be made.
 Every group discusses the pros and cons of the different alternatives among other things.
 Since the group is dealing with situations in the distant future, it may be difficult to find useful scientific literature and science fiction may be part of the paper.
 Thus, when the pros and cons of an alternative are analysed – which should be done in a scientific way – creativity may be more important than knowledge of the literature.